Deportation Rights in Kuwait

 • You have received a deportation order from the Ministry of Interior.

-• You are being held in a detention centre pending deportation.
+• You are being held at the MOI deportation facility pending removal.

 • You want to appeal a deportation decision or challenge a re-entry ban.

-• Contact your embassy immediately — they can provide consular assistance and legal referrals.
+• Contact your embassy immediately — they can provide consular assistance, legal referrals, and emergency travel documents if your passport was lost.

-• Request a written copy of the deportation order stating the grounds.
+• Request a written copy of the deportation order stating the specific legal grounds.

-• If you want to appeal, hire a Kuwaiti lawyer to file a challenge in the administrative court — you typically have a short window to do so.
+• If you want to appeal, hire a Kuwaiti lawyer to file a challenge in the administrative court — there is typically a short window to act.

-• Collect any outstanding wages and benefits from your employer before departing — your embassy can help pressure the employer.
+• Collect any outstanding wages and end-of-service indemnity from your employer before departing — your embassy can help pressure the employer through PAM.

 What should you NOT do?

-• Do not resist or evade deportation — this adds criminal charges and extends your re-entry ban.
+• Do not resist or evade deportation — this adds criminal charges and can convert a temporary re-entry ban into a permanent one.

-• Do not sign any documents you do not understand — ask for translation or embassy assistance.
+• Do not sign documents you do not understand — request translation or embassy assistance before signing anything.

-• Do not abandon your belongings or financial claims — you have the right to settle your affairs before departure.
+• Do not abandon your financial claims — you have the right to settle wages, indemnity, and personal affairs before departure.

 You came here to know your rights — help someone else know theirs.